 In 1912, while on a family vacation, Taylor became enamored with a spot in Algonquin Park, Ontario named Canoe Lake.
 There he envisioned a place for young men and women to come and bask in its natural glory.

 In 1921, Taylor’s dream was realized as a summer camp that focused on teaching wood-craft and natural lore.
-He named the camp “Ahmek” after his Ojibwa name meaning “Great Beaver.”
+He named the camp “Ahmek” after the Ojibwa name meaning “Great Beaver.”
 Having to mortgage his home to fund the camp, Taylor opened Ahmek for six weeks that summer and welcomed 60 boys.
-As the director of the first Canadian owned private summer camp in Algonquin Park, Taylor became affectionately known around camp as “The Chief”.
+Taylor Statten officially became the director of Canada’s first privately owned summer camp.

 By this time, TSC’s reputation had spread all over North America as one of the leading authorities in the camping movement.
 A group of TSC alumni published esteemed camping literature such as Camping and Character (1929), Marks of Good Camping (1941), and Administration of the Modern Camp (1948).
 These and several other works produced revolutionary philosophies and institutions that became common practice for camps in the American and Canadian Camping Associations.